Life with Louie: Intro and theme song

-The show's intro for Seasons 2 and 3 involved the main character running toward a TV set, turning one of the set's dials, and showing a live-action video of Louie Anderson as an adult saying, "Let me tell you about my family."
-This was followed by clips of the show from Andy Anderson being pulled by sled dogs, Louie sticking chopsticks in his nose, to Louie jumping off a diving board at a swimming pool nearly wasting all the water and getting most of the other participants wet due to the fact of him being overweight.
-Then the show's logo (in pink) appeared on the bottom left-hand corner of the screen, while the main character (wearing sunglasses) ate a dot while sitting on a raft while watching TV on a tire.
-Season 1 episodes used a live-action intro by Louie Anderson talking to the audience about his childhood, then dissolving into the show.
+The show's introduction for Seasons 2 and 3 involved the main character running toward a TV set, turning one of the set's dials, and showing a live-action video of Louie Anderson as an adult saying, "Let me tell you about my family."
+This was followed by clips of the show from Andy Anderson being pulled by sled dogs, Louie sticking chopsticks in his nose, to Louie jumping off a diving board at a swimming pool, nearly wasting all the water and getting most of the other participants wet due to the fact of him being overweight.
+Then, the show's logo (in pink) appeared on the bottom left-hand corner of the screen, while the main character (wearing sunglasses) ate a dot while sitting on a raft and watching TV on a tire.
+Season 1 episodes used a live-action intro by Louie Anderson, talking to the audience about his childhood, then dissolving into the show.

-Home videos and merchandise
+Home media and merchandise

-Based on the popularity of the show, various merchandise was released including apparel, videos of various episodes, a "Lake Winnibigoshish" CD-ROM comic book, and a book series for children.
-The book series was based on the various episodes of the show and contained six books in total.
+Due to the popularity of the show, various merchandise was released including apparel, videos of various episodes, a "Lake Winnibigoshish" CD-ROM, comic book, and a book series for children.
+The book series was based on the show's various episodes and contained six books.
 Kids' meal toys were also produced for several fast-food restaurant chains including Taco Bell (1996), Hardee's (1997), Jack in the Box (1997), and Dairy Queen (1999).

 For a time, Life with Louie-branded SpaghettiOs, in character shapes, were available.

 In early January 2006, TVShowsOnDVD.com posted a news story that Life with Louie was going to be released on DVD in the US.
-The information came from Louie Anderson himself who mentioned this news on a radio program he was a guest on, KQRS-FM.
-There has been no other news since then and it is now unknown if this series will ever be released on DVD in the United States since Louie Anderson's death in 2022.
+The information came from Louie Anderson, who mentioned this news on a radio program he was a guest on, KQRS-FM.
+There has been no other news since then, and it is now unknown if this series will be released on DVD in the United States since Anderson's death in 2022.
 However, three 2-episode sets were released in the United Kingdom in summer 2007 as Life with Louie: Volume 1, 2, and 3.
 The sets were released through Boulevard Entertainment as part of the Jetix programming brand.

 Awards

 The series won two Emmy Awards.
-It also won the Humanitas Prize three times, which is more than for any other animated series.
+It also won the Humanitas Prize three times, more than any other animated series.